AdaCore/why3/doc/manpages.rst

 with different ways of calling provers, different versions of the same prover, or with different options.

-The ``config`` command also detects the plugins installed in the Why3 plugins directory (:file:`/usr/local/lib/why3/plugins`).
+The :why3-tool:`config` command also detects the plugins installed in the Why3 plugins directory (:file:`/usr/local/lib/why3/plugins`).
 A plugin must register itself as a parser, a transformation or a printer, as explained in the corresponding section.

-If the user’s configuration file is already present, ``config`` will only reset unset variables to default value, but will not try to detect provers.
+If the user’s configuration file is already present, :why3-tool:`config` will only reset unset variables to default value, but will not try to detect provers.
 The option :option:`--detect-provers` should be used to force Why3 to detect again the available provers and to replace them in the